The Right to Happiness: a reality in the 21st Century

 Murielle van Boxem

-Founder of the World League for the Right to Happiness and of the Charter for the Right to Happiness in companies, President of an international counsel cabinet, she has met more than 250.000 people, of all the ages, conditions, nationalities and beliefs, thanks to her international activities in training and consulting for companies and governments.
+Founder of the World League for the Right to Happiness and of the Charter for the Right to Happiness in companies, International Consultant in management, she has met more than 250.000 people, of all the ages, conditions, nationalities and beliefs, thanks to her international activities in training and consulting for companies and governments.
 This background allowed her to listen and to observe her contemporaries who have inspired her with the idea of the Right to Happiness.